phillipmalboeuf/phils.computer/résumé.md

 _August 2013 - May 2014_

-I worked as a front-end developer for the menswear ecommerce store [Frank and Oak](https://www.frankandoak.com/), I was entirely responsible for the mobile version of site and I've laid the foundation for the current Backbone.js based version of the site.
+I worked as a front-end developer for the menswear e-commerce store [Frank and Oak](https://www.frankandoak.com/), I was solely responsible for the mobile version of site and I've laid the foundation for the current Backbone.js based version of the site.
 Working for F&O opened many doors for me and I'm grateful for the relationships I built there.

 ### Interactive Learning Developer, Nav Canada

 _May 2009 - August 2012 as intermittent Co-op placements, Full-time from January 2013 to August 2013_

 I worked multiple co-op placements with the Interactive Learning Products team at NAV CANADA, where I built a variety of training modules for air traffic controllers using Adobe Flash and Actionscript 3.0.
 Also built prototypes of new systems and technologies for iOS with the iPad, as well as web applications with the Drupal CMS.
-Greatly improved my organizational and communication skills in an environment where teamwork was forefront.
+This experience greatly improved my organizational and communication skills in an environment where teamwork was forefront.

 ## Tools & Technology Proficiencies